 Test 6.2: Updating I-slices context model parameters (JVET-AE0147)

 This test studies the training script for I-slices context model parameters.
+The scripts are modified from the one use in VVC’s CE.
+The initial probability, window size and adaptive weight for I-slices are trained and the rest context model parameters remain unchanged.The test is performed for the retrained contexts using the training script.

 List of tests to be performed